cure53/DOMPurify/README.md

 var clean = DOMPurify.sanitize(dirty, {SAFE_FOR_JQUERY: true});

 // strip {{ ... }} and <% ... %> to make output safe for template systems
+// be careful please, this mode is not recommended for production usage.
+// allowing template parsing in user-controlled HTML is not advised at all.
-var clean = DOMPurify.sanitize(dirty, {SAFE_FOR_TEMPLATES: true});
+// only use this mode if there is really no alternative. var clean = DOMPurify.sanitize(dirty, {SAFE_FOR_TEMPLATES: true});

 // allow only <b>